Homeless Education Network

 • Updating members on key policy, legislative, and funding issues that impact homeless youth

-• Sharing new research, data, and best practices in the field of homeless education
+• Sharing new research, data, and best practices of homeless education

 • Linking diverse stakeholders through purposeful discussions around topics of shared concern (ex: school social workers interfacing with police officers around issues of truancy)